coltonbooth/CoreChainDB/docs/root/source/query.rst

    * Studio 3T: "`How to Query MongoDB with SQL <https://studio3t.com/whats-new/how-to-query-mongodb-with-sql/>`_"
    * NoSQLBooster for MongoDB: "`How to Query MongoDB with SQL SELECT <https://mongobooster.com/blog/query-mongodb-with-sql/>`_"

-For example, if you're on a machine that's running a default BigchainDB node, then you can connect to it using the Mongo Shell (``mongo``) and look around like so:
+For example, if you're on a machine that's running a default corechaindb node, then you can connect to it using the Mongo Shell (``mongo``) and look around like so:

 .. code::